Claire L. Evans is a writer and musician exploring ecology, technology, and culture.

 Rhizome.org

-A play for four bots in three acts, created in collaboration with Tracy Chou for Rhizome’s Seven on Seven.
-Each iteration of the script, which is entirely voiced by bots, randomizes the names, genders, and nationalities of its characters; the play serves as a dramaturgic bias test.
+A play for four bots in three acts, created in collaboration with Tracy Chou for Rhizome Seven on Seven.
+Each iteration of the script, entirely voiced by bots, randomizes the names, genders, and nationalities of its characters; the play serves as bias test.
 SVS was performed live at the New Museum in New York City in 2016 and the Riverside Museum of Art, Beijing, in 2018; the script can be run—and viewed—here.